9 Intro to Linux Administration

 alexkgold

 Usernames have to be unique on the system – but they’re not the true identifier for a user.
-A user is uniquely identified by their user id (uid
+A user is uniquely identified by their user ID (uid

 ), which maps to all the other user attributes like username, password, home directory, groups, and more.
 The uid